How Singular’s mobile attribution is saving app developers up to $500,000/month

 The recent product update actually included significant updates to two additional fraud-fighting technologies: Android Organic Poaching Prevention and Android Click Injection Prevention.
 Android Organic Poaching Prevention stops fraudsters from claiming credit for app installs that are normal, natural user behavior.
 Android Click Injection Prevention stops fraudsters from claiming credit for installs that other ad networks drove.

-Customers are telling this that collectively, this is having a huge impact:
+Customers and app developers are saying that collectively, this is having a huge impact:

 “Singular’s new progressive anti-fraud solution detected more ad fraud than competing solutions,” says Ronak Jain, Mobile Marketing Manager at Cleartrip, the top travel technology platform for emerging markets.
 “This is a game-changer and will play a key role in making growth decisions.”

 Some clients are saving more than $100,000 a week with the solution.
-One client discovered that more than 90% of the app installs they had been paying for from a particular network were fake.
+Other app developers discovered that more than 90% of the app installs they had been paying for from a particular network were fake.

 Another client in an on-demand services industry discovered that almost 50% of their paid installs suffered from mobile attribution manipulation.
 The wrong ad partner was getting paid … showing that fraud cheats ethical ad networks as well as advertisers.